 A Special Humanitarian Program (SHP) has been established to provide entry for people who do not meet the strict definition of a refugee, but are subject to gross discrimination or persecution and have close ties with Australia.
 In most cases the people will have left their home country, but this is not necessary.
 The connection with Australia is usually through a relative resident here, but may be through their own former residence here or through membership of an ethnic or religious community established in Australia.

 Applications under the SHP are initiated by an Australian citizen or permanent resident nominating a person for entry.
 The person nominated will not be assessed under the points test, but must be capable of settling reasonably well in Australia.

-For refugee settlement in Australia generally, DIBP has extensive details on its website (at www.border.gov.au).
+For refugee settlement in Australia generally, Home Affairs has extensive details on its website (www.homeaffairs.gov.au).
 SHP visas normally lead to the grant of permanent residence.
-Persons applying for these visas can only do so from outside Australia.
+People applying for these visas can only do so from outside Australia.